-The California Air Resources Board and Bombardier Recreational Products Inc. ("BRP") are pleased to explain the emission control system warranty on your Model Year 2014 Sea-Doo personal watercraft.
-In California, new personal watercraft engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
+The California Air Resources Board, the New York State Department of Environmental Conservation and Bombardier Recreational Products Inc. ("BRP") are pleased to explain the emission control system warranty on your Model Year 2017 Sea-Doo personal watercraft.
+In California and New York, new personal watercraft engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
 BRP must warrant the emission control system on your personal watercraft engine for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your personal watercraft engine.